MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnectsync-feature-scheduler.md

 * PurgeRunHistoryInterval
 * SyncCycleEnabled
 * MaintenanceEnabled
-* SchedulerSuspended

 In earlier builds of Azure AD Connect, **isStagingModeEnabled** was exposed in Set-ADSyncScheduler.
 It is **unsupported** to set this property.
+The property **SchedulerSuspended** should only be modified by Connect.
+It is **unsupported** to set this with PowerShell directly.

 The scheduler configuration is stored in Azure AD.
 If you have a staging server, any change on the primary server also affects the staging server (except IsStagingModeEnabled).